SSWConsulting/SSW.Rules.Content/rules/password-complexities/rule.md

 Pas!#@wor!#@d
 :::
 ::: ok
-Better example (but don't use this password - the fact that this has been published has made it untrusted)
+Better Example (but don't use this password - the fact that this has been published has made it untrusted)
 :::